-Today is Pi Day and Virtual Potluck is celebrating with pie and a giveaway, of course!
+Today is Pi Day and Virtual Potluck is celebrating with pie, of course!
 Since I actually have two degrees in math and my stepdaughter is working on her PhD, I can’t let this “holiday” go by unnoticed.
-See below for details about entering to win the Virtual Potluck Pi Day prize package.
+I’m bringing a savory crustless crab quiche with asparagus to the party.

-I’m bringing a crustless savory crab and asparagus quiche to the party.
-I made this for breakfast one morning and I think The Grillmaster had it for breakfast, lunch AND dinner that day.
+I made this crustless crab quiche for breakfast one morning and I think The Grillmaster had it for breakfast, lunch, AND dinner that day.
 It’s even better the day after you make it and easily reheats in the microwave.
 Use jumbo lump crab meat if you can find it (and if you can afford it).

 The other members of the Virtual Potluck gang are bringing their own delicious pies today – some savory, some sweet.
 Please visit them to check out these great recipes: